Common (or Harbour) seal

 Fish, including cod, herring and mackerel, as well as squid, shellfish and crustaceans.

-Prefer sheltered rocky shores and sandy estuaries.
+The common seal prefers sheltered rocky shores and sandy estuaries.

 UK seals have no natural predators but potential shark predators and attacks by killer whales have been recorded in British waters.